Artistic Co-Creation between Germany and African countries

-The programme plans to invite twelve young curators and cultural producers with curatorial experience from African countries to complete a three-month work and research visit at the ZK/U Center for Art and Urbanistics in Berlin.
-The programme will issue an international open call for applications in two rounds.
-The selected candidates will receive a monthly scholarship of 1,500 euros.
+The programme invites twelve young curators and cultural producers with curatorial experience from African countries to complete a three-month work and research visit at the ZK/U Center for Art and Urbanistics in Berlin.
+The candidates will receive a monthly scholarship of 1,500 euros.
 Funding also covers travel and transportation costs, as well as accommodation and research expenses.

 Residencies in Nairobi, Lagos and Johannesburg

-The programme will invite up to 18 curators from Germany to complete a work and research visit at one of the three African member organisations of the Triangle Network (Bag Factory in Johannesburg, Nairobi Contemporary Art Institute (NCAI), G.A.S.
+The programme invites up to 18 curators from Germany to complete a work and research visit at one of the three African member organisations of the Triangle Network (Bag Factory in Johannesburg, Nairobi Contemporary Art Institute (NCAI), G.A.S.
 Foundation in Lagos).
 The selected candidates will receive a monthly scholarship of 1,500 euros and additional funding for travel, transportation, accommodation and research expenses.
-Each of the three international residency locations will issue its own open call for applications.
-Six scholarship holders per partner organisation will be awarded residencies of up to three months in duration.